wazuh/wazuh-documentation/source/installation-guide/quickstart.rst

 Quickstart
 ==========

 Install Wazuh on a single host by using the unattended installation script.
 The minimum requirements for this type of deployment are 4 GB of RAM and 2 CPU cores, and the recommended are 16 GB of RAM and 8 CPU cores.
 A 64-bit :ref:`Linux operating system <supported_operating_systems>` is required.
-The ``curl`` package is used to download the script.

-The unattended installation script installs and configures the Wazuh server, the Wazuh indexer, and the Wazuh interface.
+The unattended installation script installs and configures the Wazuh indexer, the Wazuh server, and the Wazuh interface.
 To learn more about each Wazuh component and its capabilities, check the :ref:`Components <components>` section.

 Installing Wazuh
 ----------------